#![allow(unused_variables)]

-Small wasm files
+Small Wasm files

 View full source code or view the compiled example online